 There are a few simple things you can do to get a lower premium on your bicycle insurance.

-Value your bicycle correctly: overestimating could increase your premium, whilst underestimating could leave you out of pocket if you need to claim.
+Value your bicycle correctly: overestimating the value of your bicycle could increase your insurance premium, whilst underestimating could leave you out of pocket if you need to claim.

 Home insurance policy: you may be able to add your bicycle to your home insurance policy, but this often means it is only covered while it is kept inside your home.
 I.e. if it is stolen from the street outside your workplace, it might not be covered.

-Higher excess: Choose a policy with a higher excess amount and your premium is likely to be less.
+Higher excess: When undertaking a bicycle insurance comparison choose a policy with a higher excess amount and your premium is likely to be less.

 Many - if not all - policies only cover your bike while it is being ridden by you.
 So if you lend it to someone else and it is stolen, you wouldn't be covered.